Sahnasr1782/CustomerBehaviourInShopping/README.md

 * Revenue analysis by gender, age group, and purchase frequency.
 * Top products by average review rating and discount usage.
 * Customer segmentation: New, Returning, and Loyal.
-* Subscription behavior and correlation with repeat purchases.
+* Subscription behaviour and correlation with repeat purchases.
 * Purchase patterns by category and shipping type.